MickaelRigault/ztfquery/README.md

 ### Example 2 position query with filter and time constraints.

-In this second example, we will want to access *the I-band filter (filter #3) observations with 0.01 degree around RA=276.107960 Dec+44.130398 since the 14th of May 2018*.
+In this second example, we will want to access *the I-band filter (filter #3) observations within 0.01 degree around RA=276.107960 Dec+44.130398 since the 14th of May 2018*.

 ```python
 from ztfquery import query